ullibniss/INNO-Networks-Engineering/INR_5th_lab_Fedorov_Alexey.md

 ### Test: file transfer `client-1` -> `client-4`:

-I can measure file transfer bitrate with `iperf3`.
+I can measure the file transfer bitrate with `iperf3`.

 ![image](https://github.com/user-attachments/assets/6b0bb33d-ac8a-4440-bd82-48e4b1871ead)

 ![image](https://github.com/user-attachments/assets/28d57f0c-fb51-4d70-8e69-56383d480e59)

-As we can see, file transfer has the same bitrate.
+As we can see, the file transfer has the same bitrate.

 ### Test: file transfer `client-1` -> `client-4`, but another limit

-I changed limit for route.
-Limit is 133K.
+I changed the limit for the route.
+The new limit is 133K.

 ![image](https://github.com/user-attachments/assets/3d36ddb5-33d9-4689-b609-af430f3014bc)